hathibelagal/Images-For-Android-Project/README.md

 ### Author: Hathibelagal

 This is a collection of 96px x 96px images you can use in your Android project.
-It has 7 portraits which are available in the public domain, and one icon from Google's [material icons library](https://design.google.com/icons/).
+It currently has 7 portraits which are available in the public domain, and one icon from Google's [material icons library](https://design.google.com/icons/).

 ## More about the portraits